geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-27-1-released.md

 <img src="/img/posts/2.27/covearge-jiffle-expression.png" alt="NDVI Coverage View: Jiffle Expression"/>

+The use of the CVE system allows the GeoServer team to reach a wider audience than blog posts.
 For more information please see the [user guide](https://docs.geoserver.org/2.27.x/en/user/data/raster/coverageview.html#jiffle-expressions-to-create-coverage-views).
 Thanks to Andrea Aime (GeoSolutions) for this new capability.

 * [GEOS-11797](https://osgeo-org.atlassian.net/browse/GEOS-11797) Add support for Jiffle expressions in coverage view setup